The Bishop’s Garden, Norwich

 - Show Gardens

 If you’re after looking for a novel and fun garden visit without travelling too far from Norwich, then you should certainly consider The Bishop’s Garden.
 Occupying 4 acres of formal gardens the Bishop’s Garden is located in the centre of Norwich near the Cathedral, opposite the Law Courts.
 This is an ancient garden site dating back to the 11th century when the Cathedral and Palace were originally constructed.
 In the early 14th century the grounds were enlarged to reach their current size whilst the grand encompassing walls around the garden were constructed some 700 years ago.
+Check out the official website for more details.

 Main Herbaceous Border